Design Pattern Evangelist Blog

 I think Cockburn is being too restrictive.
 As I stated above, I think he views the Port as the edge of the system.
 I view the Port as the edge of the Business Logic.
 While Cockburn doesn’t think the pattern nests, I do.

 I considered how to represent nested hexagons.
 The diagram was going to get way to cluttered.
-What did I even consider nested hexagons?
+Is what did I even consider nested hexagons?

 I often think about my blogs while I drift to sleep.
 While dozing off one evening I had a thought.
 My relationship lines leaving my Purple Hexagons always point outward.
 Cockburn doesn’t address this at all.
 Martin gets it backwards.